ScoutLogic

 Do some research into comparable organizations and the median pay scale in your area.
 Make adjustments based on the advice of professional recruiters.

-2) Recruit a Dedicated Hiring Manager
+2) Recruit a dedicated hiring manager

 The latest job numbers from the U.S. Bureau of Labor Statistics show that unemployment is steadily dropping.
 That’s great for the labor force and great for the economy, but not necessarily helpful when recruiting new talent for your organization.